Consistency, breakdown robustness, and algorithms for robust improper maximum likelihood clustering: Basic definitions

 Furthermore, each of the density components in $\psi_\delta(\cdot)$ can be bounded above in terms of $\lmax(\theta)$ and $\lmin(\theta)$:

-\end{remark} The optimization problem in \eqref{eq:rimle} requires that $\Theta$ is suitably defined, otherwise $\theta_n(\delta)$ may not exist.
+\end{remark} The optimization problem in \eqref{eq:rimle} requires that $\Theta_n$ is suitably defined, otherwise $\theta_n(\delta)$ may not exist.
 Consider a sequence $(\theta_m)_{m\in\N}$, as discovered by \cite{Kiefer_Wolfowitz_1956}, the likelihood of a Gaussian mixtures degenerates if $\lambda_{1,1,m} \searrow 0$ if $\mu_{1,m}=x_1$, and this holds for \eqref{eq:ln}, too.
 We here use the eigenratio constraint

 with a constant $\gamma\ge 1$, where $\gamma=1$ constrains all component covariance matrices to be spherical and equal, as in $k$-means clustering.
 This type of constraint has been proposed by \cite{Dennis_1981}, while \cite{Hathaway_1985} showed consistency of the scale-ratio constrained MLE for one-dimensional Gaussian mixtures. \cite{Ingrassia_2004} and \cite{Ingrassia_Rocci_2007} introduced EM algorithms for implementing these constraints for multivariate datasets.
-TCLUST by \cite{GarciaEscudero_etal_2008} and \cite{GarciaEscudero_etal_2014} also make use of eigenratio constraints.
+TCLUST by \cite{GarciaEscudero_etal_2008} and \cite{GarciaEscudero_etal_2014} also makes use of eigenratio constraints.
 Moreover there are a number of alternative constraints, see \cite{Ingrassia_Rocci_2011, Gallegos_Ritter_2009}.
-It may be seen as a disadvantage of \eqref{eq_cov_constraint} that the resulting estimator will not be affine equivariant (this would require allowing $\lmax(\theta) / \lmin(\theta)\to\infty$ within any component), although it is rotation equivariant and therefore standardisation of variables will enforce affine equivariance.
+It may be seen as a disadvantage of \eqref{eq_cov_constraint} that the resulting estimator will not be affine equivariant (this would require allowing $\lmax(\theta) / \lmin(\theta)\to\infty$ within any component).
+Affine equivariance can be achieved by defining a sphered version of the RIMLE as